Frequently Asked Questions

 The most important difference is that the foundation is a nonprofit organization and retains a 501(c)(3) status with the Internal Revenue Service.
 Some funding sponsors limit eligible applicants to nonprofit organizations.
 In these cases, the Chaffey College Foundation submits the grant application on behalf of the college and provides the required supporting documents that establish our eligibility to the sponsor.
 All grants not requiring non-profit status are supported and submitted via the GDM Office.

-The grants development committee, comprised of administrators, faculty and staff meet regularly to review potential funding opportunities.
-When a faculty, staff or administrator complete and submit an intent to apply form, the committee reviews the form and application instructions and evaluates the information based on a scoring rubric designed to address how closely the proposed project aligns to the college’s strategic vision and president’s goals, campus/community need for the project, financial impact to the campus and our ability to respond to the sponsor’s requirements in a timely manner.
-The committee then makes a recommendation to the associate superintendents for business services and economic development and instruction and student services on whether to pursue, pursue with reservations, table for further development or decline to pursue the grant opportunity.
+The GDM Core Review Team, comprised of administrators, faculty and staff meet regularly to review potential funding opportunities.
+When a faculty, staff or administrator complete and submit an intent to apply form, the CRT reviews the form and application instructions and evaluates the information based on a scoring rubric designed to address how closely the proposed project aligns to the college’s strategic vision and president’s goals, campus/community need for the project, financial impact to the campus and our ability to respond to the sponsor’s requirements in a timely manner.
+The CRT then makes a recommendation to the associate superintendents for business services and economic development and instruction and student services on whether to pursue, pursue with reservations, table for further development or decline to pursue the grant opportunity.
 Primary contacts/project directors will be notified of the associate superintendents' decision within 14 business days.
-Opportunities that are tabled or declined to pursue may be appealed for reconsideration by the executive committee.
+Opportunities that are tabled or declined to pursue may be appealed for reconsideration by the executive team.

 The submission process will vary according to the sponsor’s requirements.
 Most grant applications today are submitted electronically via an Internet portal.
 For example, most federal grant applications must be submitted via the grants.gov website.
 Other sponsors such as corporate or private foundations may have similar web portals for submission.
 Only authorized representatives from the GDM Office and the Chaffey College Foundation have the authority to submit grant applications on behalf of the college.
 The superintendent/president and Governing Board reserve the right to refuse grant awards which have not been vetted through the Chaffey College grants process.